 NCAA Men’s and Women’s Golf Championships

 Grayhawk will host the NCAA Division I Men’s and Women’s Golf Championships for three years from 2020 to 2022.
 This marks the first time in NCAA Golf history that one venue will host the championships for three consecutive years.
-The competition will be broadcasted on Golf Channel.
+The competition will be featured on Golf Channel.

 - 2020 – Women’s May 22-27, Men’s May 29-June 3